MohdTabish008/Django_Projects/README.md

 Commit-1;

 As we all know django has a MTV(models,templates,views) work flow.I have learned the concept & applications of templates & views.
 I have created simple project in which I have injected my Django based data into my html page.
-This is stored in the master branch of the django project repository.
+This is stored in the master branch of the django project repository.Authentication user ,login ,logout is studied.